 - Sharing appropriate information irrespective of whether this is reported by other children, members of the public, parents or relatives of children attending our school.

-All action taken by Fonthill Primary School will be in accordance with:
+All action taken by Fonthill Primary Academy will be in accordance with:

 - Current legislation: Children Act 1989 and 2004; Education Act 2002 and 2011 and Education and Inspection Act 2006

-- Working Together to Safeguard Children (2015), which sets out the multiagency working arrangements to safeguard and promote the welfare of children and protect them from harm; in addition it sets out the statutory roles and responsibilities of schools
+- Working Together to Safeguard Children (2018), which sets out the multi-agency working arrangements to safeguard and promote the welfare of children and protect them from harm; in addition it sets out the statutory roles and responsibilities of schools

-- The Teacher Standards 2012 state that teachers, including headteachers, should safeguard children’s wellbeing and maintain public trust in the teaching profession as part of their professional duties
+- The Teacher Standards 2012 (updated 2021) state that teachers, including headteachers, should safeguard children’s maintain public trust in the teaching profession as part of their professional duties

 In addition the school follows specific guidance and advice provided by the Department for Education (DfE) in relation to the wider safeguarding agenda e.g. behaviour, health and safety, bullying, e-safety and medical needs